plotlyThis lab focuses on creating interactive graphics using

 \(~\)

-Before learning anything about plotly
+Before learning anything about plotly, you should be

-aware that it is possible to convert a ggplot
+aware that it is possible to convert a ggplot object into a

-plotly
+plotly graphic:

 ## Store a simple ggplot scatter plot